mohamedehabpop/ETL-pipeline-for-blinkist/README.md

 ## How it works
 - downloaded all books links from blinkist sitemap
 - used the [`fileformater.ipynb`] to organize the links and extract the links of books i want
-- Developed a simple ETL pipeline using Selenium undetected driver with full automation to read the links and xetract it's data
+- Developed a simple ETL pipeline using Selenium undetected driver [`linkist.ipynb.ipynb`] with full automation to read the links from ['urls.csv'] and extract it's data to ['blinkistdata.xlsx']

 ## How to run